top of page

 Note the following:

-3. The first opportunity for black to invoke the 99-move rule will come on their 99th move since white has now completed their 99 moves.
+3. The first opportunity for black to invoke the 99-move rule will come on their 99th move since white has now completed 99 moves.

 4. The first opportunity for white to invoke the 99-move rule will only come on their 100th move, i.e. after black has completed 99 moves.

-5. It would serve no purpose to carry on with a game when it has become obvious that no one has a realistic chance of winning by the 99th move.
+6. It would serve no purpose to carry on with a game when it has become obvious that no one has a realistic chance of winning by the 99th move.
 (The rule exists to force the termination of a game but in practice it should rarely be invoked.)

 Claiming a draw: